thiagola92/zerotier-gdextension/README.md

 ```

 # Submodules
-- `godot-cpp` submodule responsible to generate the GDExtension.
+- `godot-cpp` submodule to generate the GDExtension.
-- `godtier` submodule responsible for testing the GDExtension.
+- `godtier` submodule for testing the GDExtension.
-- `libzt` submodule responsible to compile ZeroTier lib.
+- `libzt` submodule to compile ZeroTier lib.

 ### Update submodules
 ```bash